divio/divio-cloud-docs/how-to/deploy-template.rst

 ..  todo::

-    Add a note and example about database settings [required]
+    Add a note and example about database settings [recommended]

 ..  include:: /how-to/includes/deploy-common-settings-static.rst